 Metadata is defined as a set of data that describes and gives information about other data.
-Without metadata, you have no view of what is going on with your unstructured data, context as to what the data is or what it is for; who created the file and when, what does the file relate to, does it have a retention period.
+Without it, you have no view of what is going on with your unstructured data, context as to what the data is or what it is for; who created the file and when, what does the file relate to, does it have a retention period.

 Metadata commonly refers to structured data that is held in a database, previously referred to as: